George Kasangaki

-George Kasangaki is an Anglican bishop in Uganda; he has been Bishop of Masindi-Kitara since 2012.
+George William Asiimwe Kasangaki (born 4 August 1960) is an Anglican bishop in Uganda; he has been Bishop of Masindi-Kitara since 2012.

+Early life and education

+Kasangaki was born on 4 August 1960 to Jackson Kasangaki and Constance Kabahuma Nyabalega and he was their only child as a couple.

+He was educated at Duhaga Secondary school, the University of Gloucestershire and Uganda Christian University.
+In 1980, he went for studies in ordained ministry at Bishop Tucker School of Divinity on scholarship from the diocese.

+Career

-Kasangaki was educated at the University of Gloucestershire and Uganda Christian University.
-He has served the church as a parish priest; a Chaplain; a Field Worker with LIFE Ministry, and as Diocesan Secretary of Bunyoro-Kitara Diocese then Masindi-Kitara Diocese.
+He has served the church as a parish priest; a Chaplain; a field worker with LIFE Ministry, and as Diocesan Secretary of Bunyoro-Kitara Diocese then Masindi-Kitara Diocese.